zhiwenh/delib/README.md

 gasEstimate = gasEstimate + gasEstimate * gasAdjust
 ```

-<a name="Ethereum+account"></a>
+<a name="Ethereum+accountIndex"></a>
-#### delib.account
+#### delib.accountIndex
 The default index of the account used for transactions.
 The index uses the web3.eth.accounts array to get the account address.
-This can be overwritten by setting an address in `delib.options.from`, setting a `from` property in transaction options, or setting an `account` property (also an account index) in transaction options.
+This can be overwritten by setting an address in `delib.options.from`, setting a `from` property in transaction options, or setting an `accountIndex` property (also an account index) in transaction options.

 <a name="Ethereum+options"></a>
 #### delib.options